 Snow White With the Red Hair

 And then there was Obi.
 Oh god, give this guy all the screen time.
 Obi was always hovering around as a likable guy that could be a potential blossom for romance.
-He just never had the weight and thoroughness that Prince Zen has, until now.
+He just never had the weight and thoroughness that Prince Zen’s character did, until now.
 Gone, is his too-cool-for-school attitude and aloof demeanor, replaced with some of the most piercing gazes and volatile voice acting of the series.
 It instantly escalated him to an intimidating revenge-driven hero that grants some catharsis to those hoping this anime packed a punch or two.
 I was always cheering for Prince Zen.
 I never thought Obi had a chance to stand on the same level as far as which characters I like and how believable a relationship with Shirayuki would be with them.
 But just now, Obi was it.
 Obi, with his daggers out, determination cranked to the maximum, and eyes glistening with life, seemed like the only man capable of saving Shirayuki.

 But Obi was only the first.
 Zen and his crew of nobles joined the fray, forming an unlikely alliance with the noble-hating bandits.
 It’s an awesome roll of the dice seeing how all these factions and enemies have changed their relationships with one another.
 Kazuki, the young boy who initially seemed like the new antagonist is getting a satisfying amount of depth.
 Shirayuki says it herself.
 She can’t trust what he says, but she can trust that he’s a good person.
 She sees through the obvious facades that many character’s have and looks for an optimistic viewpoint in everyone.
 It was even more incredible to see this happening while she wasn’t confident in her safety.
 The episode ends on the brink of what could be the biggest battle scene of the series yet.
-I can rest assured that this anime won’t let this increase in action forsake the character-driven.
+I can rest assured that this anime won’t let this increase in action forsake the character-driven pillars it built itself upon.
 I feel that it will be balanced perfectly, and that has me very excited.

 Grimgar of Fantasy and Ash

 Grimgar is the latest anime about being stuck in a game world, but for all intents and purposes, this isn’t a game world at all.
 There isn’t a single “virtual” thing to be found.
 When you get cut, you bleed profusely.
 When that cut gets healed, you still deal with the dizziness of extreme blood loss.
 If you die, you do not come back.
-Grimgar, as of late, has been using death as it’s central theme.
+Grimgar, as of late, has been using death as its central theme.
 When a growing party seems to have a perfect role for each party member, what happens when one dies?
 This question is asked on an extremely personal level.
 It’s not simply a matter of refilling the role of the one who died.
 It’s about the feelings of those still alive.
 Do they want that role replaced?
-Do they like the person replacing it.
+Do they like the person replacing it?
 And most importantly, who is the person replacing it?
 Grimgar is deliberately careful about making sure we understand almost every character’s thought process through every second of the episode.
-This realistic take on character interplay makes this anime touching, understanding, and realistic.
+This realistic take on character interplay makes this anime touching, understanding, and incredibly realistic.

 Grimgar of Fantasy and Ash has proven to be a much more meaningful and patient anime than many expected.
 This also means it may not be as exciting as people would hope.
 I would be careful to say that this is an action anime, despite there being a fight or two every episode.
 It’s pace is very slow, probably weeding out the more impatient types of viewers.
 But if you’re like me, and you’re sick of the rushed, underdeveloped characters of other action anime, then Grimgar offers a perfect alternative.
 It’s an anime that cares about its characters, and their growth.